 For third-party cookies, we provide the name of the company, its website, or both.
 For persistent cookies, information is provided on the duration of the cookies.
 We use Cookiepedia as a source of information about some of the cookies we use.
 This information can include details such as the name of the company, website, duration, and description.

 California Do Not Track Disclosure

 Some web browsers may give you the ability to enable a "do not track" feature that sends signals to the websites you visit, indicating that you do not want your online activities tracked.
-This is different than blocking or deleting cookies, as browsers with a "do not track" feature enabled may still accept cookies.
-There is currently no industry standard for how companies should respond to “do not track” signals, although one may develop in the future.
-We do not respond to "do not track" signals at this time.
+Web browsers with a "do not track" feature enabled may still accept cookies.
+OCLC does not respond to "do not track" signals at this time.